Click on your business type in the menu bar below to find specific insurance and funding information for you

 Shelley Carrick-Forrester

-Shelley joined Temple in 2022 just after finishing her Graduate Diploma in Law, which converted her teaching qualification into a law degree.
+Shelley Carrick-Forrester joined Temple in 2022 shortly after completing her Graduate Diploma in Law, which converted her teaching qualification into a law degree.
+She began her career at Temple as an Underwriting Support Assistant, progressed to Trainee Underwriter, and now holds the position of Underwriter.

 Read articles by Shelley Carrick-Forrester